Trackwork Handbook

 [Roadbed] [Contents] [Setup Checklist]

 I prefer to use prefabricated track since I find that it is most robust.
-Others prefer tie strips with rail attached separately (e.g., Central Valley Products), but this method has not held up as well as prefabricated track on modules that are transported frequently and are subject to heat and handling challenges.
+Others prefer tie strips with rail attached separately (e.g., Central Valley Products), but this method may not hold up as well as prefabricated track on modules that are transported frequently and are subject to heat and handling challenges.
 Select the track you plan to use carefully.
 Not all brands of track are well constructed or good looking.

 1. Select the best quality track possible.